rodgzilla/teaching/deep_nlp/deep_nlp.md

 The third type of layer contains neurons in the middle of the network, these are *hidden layers*.
-These layers are used by the network to refine its understanding of the input and analyse the hierarchical structure of the data.
+These layers are used by the network to refine its understanding of the input and analyze the hierarchical structure of the data.

 The "deep" word in "deep learning" comes from "deep neural networks",